 Ingredients

-- 4 tbsp of Coconut oil
+- 4 tablespoon of Coconut oil

 - 1 Onion chopped